-I have developed multiple web-applications, websites, and R packages for science dissemination and implementation using R, Javascript, and Python.
+I’ve developed multiple web-applications, websites, and R packages for science dissemination and implementation using R, Javascript, and Python.
 These include computer adaptive testing platforms, the allofus R package, and a repository for statistics training resources for allied health researchers.
-I also have expertise in Natural Language Processing methods via NIH-NRSA funded training in computational linguistics and discourse analysis of disordered language.
 If you’ve made it this far, I encourage you to look through this website which includes summaries and links to these projects.

 Outside of my day job, you can find me and my wife Amanda exploring the outdoors with our two dogs, Murphy and Willa.

-I have developed multiple web-applications, websites, and R packages for science dissemination and implementation using R, Javascript, and Python.
+I’ve developed multiple web-applications, websites, and R packages for science dissemination and implementation using R, Javascript, and Python.
 These include computer adaptive testing platforms, the allofus R package, and a repository for statistics training resources for allied health researchers.
-I also have expertise in Natural Language Processing methods via NIH-NRSA funded training in computational linguistics and discourse analysis of disordered language.
 If you’ve made it this far, I encourage you to look through this website which includes summaries and links to these projects.

 Outside of my day job, you can find me and my wife Amanda exploring the outdoors with our two dogs, Murphy and Willa.